 Each offers tons of unique adventures and a variety of activities, like hiking the tallest mountain in the East (and more state park adventures), sipping moonshine, and watching cheese being made.

 Buckle up for a fun ride to our favorite day trips from Boone that will come in handy when you’re looking for some alternatives away from that amazing mountain town.

 Whether you’re a new resident, a frequent visitor, a student at Appalacian State University, or a local, we’re leaving no detail behind.
 If you live in the Boone area and are wondering, “What are the best things to do near me?” we think this NC travel guide will help you out!

 Day Trips from Boone (Things to Do and Note on Distance)

 When you’re ready to venture out to these day trips from Boone, we’ve ordered these by time, by the fastest route to reach each place.
-If two or more places take the same amount of time, we will use distance in miles as a tiebreaker before then utilizing our ABC skills.
+If two or more places take the same amount of time, we will use distance to Boone NC in miles as a tiebreaker.

 Blowing Rock is just a hop, skip, and a jump away from Boone and one of the best day places to visit on your day trip!